rdzuo/tsketches/README.md

 ## Extend to other transformer

 If you would like to use tsketches to train your own transformer models, put the codes of your model to models.py.

+## Acknowledgments
+Thanks for the research community for supporting the datasets, particularly grateful for the UCR/UEA TSC archive.